 - Letter of incorporation – to confirm that all information provided is accurate.

-6. Wait for the SSM approval of your company registration.
+6. Wait for the SSM approval of your company incorporation.

 Your company incorporation application will be submitted to the SSM.
 It usually takes 2 to 3 working days for your company to get incorporated, subject to the SSM approval.
 You will receive the Notice of Registration and Certificate of Incorporation once your company is incorporated.